 Mix together all ingredients in a grill pan.
 Saute with olive oil for 5-7 minutes.
 Serve with chips, on top of any protein such as meat or fish, or simply as a side dish.

 Is your basil plant going crazy?
 Mine too.
 So trim some leaves before they start to flower and make this delicious pesto pasta (sans nuts since so many of our friends suffer from peanut allergies).
+It takes five minutes or less to whip up and easy and fresh pasta, which will keep for up to one week in the fridge if in an airtight container.

 2 cups fresh basil